RINet Residue Interaction Network Inference Toolkit

 Python package (CLI + API)

 The pip install pathway is recommended for batch workflows, compute environments, and cross-platform installs.
-After installation, the CLI is available as rinet.
-If your distribution includes the GUI launcher, it can be started with rinet-gui.
+After installation, the Python API is available via import allograph, and the command-line interface is available as rinet.
+The desktop GUI is distributed separately as a macOS application.

 # macOS / Linux